pavelgordon/babbel2anki-chrome-extension/README.md

 Babbel2Anki
 </h1>
 <p align="center">
-Chrome Extension which imports and syncs Babbel vocabulary to [Anki](https://apps.ankiweb.net/).
+Babbel2Anki is a chrome extension which imports and syncs Babbel vocabulary to Anki.
 Supports auto-syncing, customising deck and card template for syncing.
 </p>

 ## What is it